Alex MacDonald (footballer, born 1990): Mansfield Town

 MacDonald signed for Mansfield Town on 31 January 2017.
 He was released by Mansfield at the end of the 2019–20 season.

 Gillingham

 MacDonald signed for EFL League One side Gillingham on 14 August 2020.
 He made his debut for the Kent side on 5 September 2020 in a 1–0 win over Southend United in the first round of the EFL Cup.

 Following the departure of manager Steve Evans from the club on 9 January 2022, he was appointed to assist caretaker manager Steve Lovell.

 With his contract expiring at the end of the season, manager Neil Harris confirmed that the club were in conversation with Macdonald over an extension.

 Stevenage

 MacDonald signed for Stevenage in June 2023.

 Rotherham United

 On 24 June 2024, MacDonald agreed to join League One side Rotherham United on a one-year deal, linking up for a third spell with manager Steve Evans.

+He departed the club at the end of the 2024–25 season.